syncfusion-content/javascript-docs/js/Diagram/Symbol-Palette.md

 ## Appearance

- You can show/hide the palette item texts using the `showPaletteItemText` property of symbol palette.
+ You can show/hide the palette item texts by using the `showPaletteItemText` property of symbol palette.
 The following code illustrates how to customize the appearance of the symbol Palette.

 {% highlight js %}

-    // Initialize symbol palette
+    // Initializes symbol palette
     $("#palette").ejSymbolPalette({
         palettes: palettes,
         diagramId: "DiagramContent",